APAture 2025 Artist Bios

 Visual Arts Showcase

 Eva Agus (b.
-1978, Jakarta, Indonesia) is an Oakland-based multidisciplinary artist with a civil engineering background.
+1978, Jakarta Indonesia) is an Oakland-based multidisciplinary artist with a civil engineering background.
 Her work explores the intersections of science, memory, and cultural identity, blending technical precision with emotive storytelling using painting, textiles, and floral design.
 Her award-winning art has been featured in group exhibitions throughout California and beyond, as well as in permanent collections of Santa Clara County healthcare.
-She serves on the de Young Museum Flower Committee.
+She serves in the de Young Museum Flower Committee.

 Cristina Edwards is a multidisciplinary artist, writer, educator, and musician based in Oakland, CA. Born in England to a Filipina immigrant and a U.S. Navy officer, her work explores identity, belonging, impermanence, and the convergence of multiple cultural origins.
 Her current projects can be found at cristinaedwards.co.

 Jun Yan is a sculptor based in the San Francisco Bay Area who draws inspiration from his Buddhist background to create art that goes beyond the surface.
-His works focus on nature forms, expressing an internal strength.
+His works focus on nature forms, expressing internal strength.
 Using bronze, ceramic, and other materials, he sculpts a diverse range of subjects that embody a philosophy of stillness and connection among all natural forms of life.

 Literary Arts Showcase